SpektraSystems/NetAppAzureQuickstart/README.md

 - Enable programmatic deployment for NetApp ONTAP Cloud for Azure – (PAYGo)
 - Launch the Template by click on Deploy to Azure button.
 - Fill in all the required parameter values.
 Accept the terms and condition and click on Purchase.

+## Deployment Guide

+For the detailed steps of deployment please refer the deployment guide from  [here]( https://github.com/SpektraSystems/NetAppAzureQuickstart/raw/master/Images/NetApp%20ONTAP%20Cloud%20on%20Azure.pdf).

 ## Deployment Time